lrluque/blixss/README.md

 ## Blind XSS Tool (BLiXSS)

 BLiXSS is a command-line tool designed for blind XSS (Cross-Site Scripting) testing.
-It crafts malicious payloads to inject into web application parameters, allowing you to detect potential vulnerabilities.
+It crafts a malicious payload to inject into web application parameters, allowing you to detect potential vulnerabilities.

 ### Installation